A3569/Classic-Game/Tetris/README.md

 6. Nostalgia

 For many, Tetris represents the golden age of gaming.
 Its iconic theme music (the Russian folk tune Korobeiniki) and blocky visuals evoke a sense of nostalgia that resonates with gamers worldwide.

-# Conclusion
-Tetris is more than just a game—it's a cultural phenomenon.
-Its blend of simplicity, challenge, and universality has made it a timeless classic.
-From its humble beginnings in the Soviet Union to its status as a global icon, Tetris has left an indelible mark on the history of video games and continues to captivate players across generations.